Ynlay/100-days-of-code/log.md

 **Today's Progress**: Studied a little bit on linux commands and continued the JQuery course from SoloLearn.

+### Day 56: March 14

+**Today's Progress**: Not much coding today, read about threads and a couple of basic linux commands.

 ### DAYS SKIPPED SO FAR : 14